tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 would allow for up to 6 words between ‘one’ and ‘two’ and then for up to 6 more between that two-word matching and a ‘three’ keyword.

-<b>SENTENCE and PARAGRAPH operators</b>, added in 2.0.1-beta, matches
+<b>SENTENCE and PARAGRAPH operators</b> matches the document when both
-the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
+its arguments are within the same sentence or the same paragraph of text, respectively.
 The arguments can be either keywords, or phrases, or the instances of the same operator.
 Here are a few examples:

 ::